hmltnbrn/brian-hamilton/README.md

     npm install
     ```

 4. Create your own **.env** file and copy everything over from the **.env.example** file.
-The values for each are necessary for implementing the mailing functionality in a local environment.
+You will then need to fill in those values.
+They are necessary for implementing the mailing and reCAPTCHA functionality in a local environment.
+Refer to steps 2 and 3 in Usage Notes for more details.

-5. Type and run the command below to run the server.
+5. Type and run the command below to run the site.
 This will automatically open a browser window and navigate to [http://localhost:3000](http://localhost:3000).
+This also automatically runs the back-end server on port 8080.
+They will run concurrently.

     ```
     npm start